Carrie Underwood Flaunts Her Fabulous Legs As She Belts Out Her Tunes All Over North America

 After Carrie finishes the month’s dates with a concert in Detroit at the Little Caesars Arena on Halloween night, this busy singer will head back to Nashville and the Bridgestone Arena to host the CMA Awards on November 13.

 That said, there’s no need to rush Carrie Underwood’s hectic schedule.
 On Wednesday, the 36-year-old mom of two shared a dynamic picture of the scene in Connecticut at Foxwoods.
-The photo served a double dose of the blonde as her image was mightily magnified on a screen behind her as she gave her all for the happy crowd.
+The photo served a double dose of the blond as her image was mightily magnified on a screen behind her as she gave her all for the happy crowd.

 Once again, Carrie wore a uniform that included short shorts, allowing everyone who wanted to do so the chance to glance or ogle her amazing legs.
 She wore her long, luscious hair down and wild as she caressed the mic while she sang.